sudosays/hydra/README.md

 ### Configuration

-Currently, pneuma does not have a configuration wizard, but it automatically loads the configuration file at `~/.config/pneuma.json`.
-The config file itself is very straighforward:
+Currently, hydra does not have a configuration wizard, but it automatically loads the configuration file at `~/.config/hydra.json`.
+The config file itself is very straightforward:

 ``` json
 {   "extension": "org",
     "editor":"/path/to/editor",